Classical IQ test with random questions

 7.

-Which hexagon below has most in common with the hexagon above?
+Which shield below has most in common with the shield above?

 8.